Atlético Huila

-Atlético Huila is a professional Colombian football team based in Neiva, that currently plays in the Categoría Primera B. The club was founded in 1990, making it one of the youngest professional football clubs in Colombia.
+Atlético Huila was a professional Colombian football team based in Neiva, that last played in the Categoría Primera B. The club was founded in 1990, making it one of the youngest professional football clubs in Colombia.

 The club's best seasons came in the late 2000s; they finished runners-up in 2007 and again in 2009.
-They play their home games at the Estadio Guillermo Plazas Alcid, which has a capacity of 27,000.
+They played their home games at the Estadio Guillermo Plazas Alcid, which has a capacity of 27,000.
+The club entered into a hiatus at the end of the 2025 season, following infrastructure issues with its home stadium that led its owners to move the squad to Yumbo, Valle del Cauca Department along with their membership in Dimayor, while its brand stayed in Neiva after it was transferred to a new owner.

-Huila has a long-standing rivalry with Deportes Tolima, known as the Tolima Grande derby.
-The club has a futsal team named Ultrahuilca Coomotor.
+Huila had a long-standing rivalry with Deportes Tolima, known as the Tolima Grande derby.
+The club also had a futsal team named Ultrahuilca Coomotor.